ankith165/COVID19/README.md

 ### Output Directory:
 This directory contains the forecast result in .txt format(Forecast.txt).

-NOTE: All data in the commulative form.

 To run this whole project, clone it to your local system(recommanded Google Colab).
 First run the DataUpdate.ipnyp to get the latest data then execute the ForecastingModel.ipnyb to get the forecasting results.

+NOTE: All data in the commulative form.
+Please make changes in the file paths according to your system.